Visual Arts and Health - the new Cultura e Salute lecture series

 2 September 2024

-Attending all meetings:
+By attending all the meetings:

-• PhD students in the Faculty of Biomedical Sciences will be able to obtain 0.5 ECTS;
+• PhD students from the Faculty of Biomedical Sciences may obtain 0.5 ECTS;

 Full course programme

-Visual strategic thinking in medicine.
+Visual thinking strategies in medicine

 How art changes our brain